 Gabrielle graduated from the University of Reading with a Bsc (Hons) in Psychology with a Professional Placement.
 Before joining Governors for Schools Gabrielle was employed by the NHS working as an Honorary Assistant Psychologist at a children’s mental health clinic.

-Jill started work at Governors for Schools two years ago as an Area Manager on the national team and now works on the London team.
-Having attended Rose Bruford College in London where she graduated with a BA (Hons) in Acting, Jill continues to pursue a professional acting career in theatre and television, whilst working at Governors for Schools.
+Jill joined Governors for Schools in July 2015 as a National Team Area Manager before moving across to the London Team the following year.
+Having attended Rose Bruford College, where she graduated with a First Class Honours BA in Acting, Jill continues to pursue a professional acting career in theatre and television, alongside working at Governors for Schools.

 Craig joined Governors For Schools in 2017 and has been the good luck charm to the London Team ever since.
 Craig graduated with a BSc (Hons) in Psychology but always longed to direct films for the big screen in Hollywood.
 If he isn’t handling and liaising with volunteers, he’s filming and editing videos for the company website.

-Katie started working for Governors for Schools in 2016 in a temporary role and has subsequently been appointed permanently.
-Before Governors for Schools, and since graduating from the University of Cambridge, she has run a preschool group and acquired a CELTA qualification to teach English to adults.
+Katie joined the team in 2016 and has been South London Area Manager since 2017.
+She also looks after some of our valued business partnerships.
+Before Governors for Schools, and since graduating from the University of Cambridge in English, she has run a preschool group and acquired a CELTA qualification to teach English to adults.
+She is passionate about improving educational outcomes through excellent school governance.